This page is designed to answer the following questions:

 This can help to mitigate risk and support the personal development of co-workers.
 Support can be provided by being approachable to answer questions that less experienced employees may have or challenging any poor practice that is observed – when colleagues are not following agreed ways of working, it is essential that it is not ignored and a dialogue is opened to discuss how practice can be improved.

 Often, discussions about the reasons why an action is performed in a particular way can help others to understand the reasons why they must adhere to policies and procedures – and this will inevitably lead to an improvement in their practice.

-It is also important for those in a supervisory role to model best practice themselves so that others can learn from them.
+It is also important for those in a supervisory role to model best practices themselves so that others can learn from them.
 A supervisor that displays bad practice will only encourage their co-workers to do likewise.
 This is especially important when inducting new staff into the organisation as bad habits are difficult to break.

 For Level 3, it is also necessary to demonstrate that you adhere to agreed ways of working by being observed to use policies and procedures in your everyday practice.

 - following organisational protocols with regard to the use of a piece of equipment (such as a hoist or wheelchair)